Legal Legal Advice

 What happens if a shareholder breaches the agreement?

-A shareholder can take action against another shareholder if they breach one of the obligations under the agreement.
+If a shareholder breaches the agreement, the other parties may have legal remedies depending on the terms of the contract and the nature of the breach.
 You should take the time to list all the circumstances that will be considered a material breach.

 Examples of breaching a shareholder agreement include: